Awokens/TypeScript-Setup/README.md

 # TypeScript VSC Setup

-This repository is simply a dev environmen, enjoy.
+This repository is simply a TypeScript dev environment for Visual Studio Code, enjoy.

 ## Installation